I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that fully well.Psalm 139:14

 The First Academy recognizes that all students are “fearfully and wonderfully made” (Psalm 139:14) and strives for all of our students to experience academic success, become useful members of the body of Christ, and reach their highest potential in both of these areas.
-The First Academy is committed to offering students an educational opportunity in line with the mission of the school:
+The First Academy is committed to offering students educational opportunities and reasonable accommodations to policies and procedures in an effort to support student learning in line with the mission of the school through:

 Learning-i.e. Enrichment classes are designed for academically talented and gifted students in Grades 1-5.
 Students are invited to attend based on standardized test scores as well as classroom achievement.
 This program is self-funded and not covered as part of tuition or grade-level activity fees.
 Therefore, there is an additional yearly fee to be a part of the program.